Yoav666s/dnd-wiki/collections/_spells/nornfeld/cantrip/subterfuge.md

   - S
 description: |
   You create one of the following instantaneous magical effects within range:
-  - You create an auditory effect, such as an intelligible whisper, footsteps, faint musical notes, or creaky floorboards.
+  - You create an auditory effect, such as an unintelligible whisper, footsteps, faint musical notes, or creaky floorboards.
   - You interact with a nearby opening mechanism, causing an unlocked door, window, or container to softly open or close.
   - You create an instantaneous, harmless, physical sensory effect on another person, such as a tap on the shoulder, warm breathing against the neck, or a light tug on a pocket.
   - You topple over a small object that weighs up to 5 lbs., possibly causing it to fall off a table or a shelf.